Graduate Catalog

 The MCFT program uses a cohort model which encourages students to build relationships and help each other develop over time.
 Throughout the program, students complete readings and assignments to prepare for active participation and application exercises in the classroom.
 Practice skills are integrated throughout courses and students complete an extensive supervised clinical internship during the last 15 months of their program in order to develop core practice competencies.
 MCFT students practice individual, couple, and family therapy under the supervision of full time faculty and experienced, qualified supervisors at the Lewis & Clark Community Counseling Center while also practicing in a community agency during their 15-month internship.

-Students can choose one of three special concentrations to add to their studies beyond the standard 60 hour program.
-Selections include: Addictions Treatment, Ecotherapies, and Sexuality in MCFT.
+Students can choose one of two special concentrations to add to their studies beyond the standard 60 hour program.
+Selections include: Addictions Treatment or Ecotherapies.
 Addictions treatment is in great demand across the country.
 The opportunity to be trained in this area strengthens the practice focus of our students and increases their marketability.
 The ecotherapies track focuses on expanding systemic thinking beyond human interactions to include affirmation, interaction, and healing within larger ecological systems.
-The sexuality track offers students educational components for eventual certification as sex therapists or educators.
 MCFT students may also take the Eating Disorders Certificate if they wish to add this specialization to their training.

 Degree Requirements